ClickCease

 March 24, 2023

-The 1MDB Scandal (2016) – The 1Malaysia Development Berhad (1MDB) scandal is one of the largest financial scandals in recent history, involving Malaysia’s state investment fund.
+The 1MDB Scandal (2016) – The 1Malaysia Development Berhad (1MDB) scandal is one of the famous cases of money laundering, involving Malaysia’s state investment fund.
 Established in 2009 to promote economic development, 1MDB turned into a vehicle for widespread corruption and money laundering.
 More than $4.5 billion was misappropriated by high-level officials and their associates through foreign bank accounts and shell companies.
 The chairman of the 1MDB, Najib Razak, was accused of political bribery, opulent spending, and property investments with fraudulent money.
 Several individuals, including a former top executive at Goldman Sachs, were charged in connection with the case.

 The “Panama Papers” Scandal (2016) – The release of the “Panama Papers” revealed the widespread use of off-shore shell companies to launder money and evade taxes.
 In April 2016, 11.5 million confidential documents from a Panama-based law firm, exposed a sprawling network of offshore companies used by the world’s elite.
 The leak was passed to the German newspaper Süddeutsche Zeitung and then shared with the International Consortium of Investigative Journalists (ICIJ).
 It laid bare the secret dealings of current and former heads of state, hundreds of public officials, and even a myriad of celebrities and business figures.
 The scandal implicated several high-profile individuals and companies and still echoes to this day.